Eperty123/Steam-Manifest-Creator/README.md

 * Dot net 4.5.

 # Documentation
-<a href="https://github.com/Eperty123/Steam-Manifest-Creator/wiki/Documentation">See the documentation here.</a>
+<a href="https://github.com/Eperty123/Steam-Manifest-Creator/wiki/Documentation" target"_blank">See the documentation here.</a>

 <b>I am in no way affiliated with Valve in any means.
 This is a hobby project.</b>